rohitpawar-tech/drone-imagery-segmentation-tool/README.md

 In many drone-imagery workflows, labeled datasets are expensive to create and difficult to maintain across varying geographies, lighting conditions, and sensors.
 To address this, this project uses a **weakly supervised classical machine learning pipeline** that:
+- avoids dependency on annotated datasets,
+- remains computationally lightweight,
+- produces interpretable outputs,
+- and is easy to extend or replace with stronger models later.